Keith Haring: Art market

 A CBS Evening News report from October 1982 shows scenes from Haring's solo exhibit at the Tony Shafrazi Gallery in SoHo.
-It was reported that over a quarter of a million dollars worth of paintings were sold within the first few days of the show's opening.
+It was reported that over a quarter of a million dollars' worth of paintings were sold within the first few days of the show's opening.
 Although he was an established artist by 1983, Shafrazi stated that Haring wanted to keep his prices low.
 His prices ranged from $3,000 for a drawing to $15,000 for a large painting.
 By 1984, his works were selling for up to $20,000 and he had an annual income of $250,000.

 Haring created the Pop Shop in 1986 in the SoHo district of Manhattan, selling T-shirts, toys, posters, and other objects that show his works—allowing his works to be accessible to a larger number of people.
 Speaking about the Pop Shop in 1989, Haring said: "For the past five or six years, the rewards I've gotten are very disproportionate to what I deserve...I make a lot more money than what I should make, so it's a little bit of guilt, of wanting to give it back."

 Haring was represented until his death by art dealer Tony Shafrazi.
 Since his death in 1990, his estate has been administered by the Keith Haring Foundation, which is represented by Gladstone Gallery.
 In May 2017, Haring's painting Untitled (1982), which features his signature symbols—the radiant baby, barking dogs, angels and red Xs—sold for $6.5 million at Sotheby's in New York, becoming the most expensive Haring artwork sold at auction.
 However, the winning bidder, Anatole Shagalov, failed to pay and Sotheby's resold it for $4.4 million in August 2017.

 In October 2020, the Keith Haring Foundation hired Sotheby's to hold an online auction of more than 140 works from Haring's collection.
 Dear Keith surpassed its estimate of $1.4 million to achieve $4.6 million with a 100 percent sell-through rate by lot.
 All proceeds from the sale went to the Lesbian, Gay, Bisexual & Transgender Community Center of New York.
 In December 2021, Haring's 1982 painting Untitled (Acrobats) from the collection of Peter M. Brant and Stephanie Seymour, sold for $5.5 million at Sotheby's in New York.

-In 2022 the drawing of Radiant Baby that he had made on the wall of his childhood home in the early 1980s was removed by its owners, together with part of the wall panelling, and offered for sale.
+In 2022, the drawing of Radiant Baby that he had made on the wall of his childhood home in the early 1980s was removed by its owners (together with part of the wall paneling) and offered for sale.